mattjgarland/keeljs/README.md

     S.on("page", showPage);
     function showPage(page){
-        //show page
+        //implementation
     }

 Update your state to trigger listeners:

+    S.update({page: 'login'})
     //showPage will be called
-    S.update({page: 'login'})
     //this could be the entry point for you app!

-At this early point, you might think that S is like the M in MVC and Keel facilitates this familiar control flow:
+At this early point, you might think that S is like the M in MVC and that Keel facilitates this familiar control flow:

 1. View triggers logic that updates model, then...
 2. Model triggers logic that...
 3. Updates view.

 And you would be right!
-But there is more to it.
-Keel uses a flexible declarative syntax--"booleanese sugar"--to specify trigger conditions.
+But there's more to it.
+Keel uses a flexible declarative syntax ("booleanese sugar") to specify trigger conditions.
 This:

     S.on("authenticated", handleLogin);